 Summerhill is staffed by a great team of hard-working and dedicated veterinary professionals, each bringing their own particular skills and interests to the practice.
 You can learn more about them by reading their profiles below.

 Jane is married with a vet husband and two children.
 They live just outside Fakenham and take an active interest in the local community.
 Jane qualified in 1991 and worked in mixed practice before setting up this practice in 1993.
-She was awarded her certificate in small animal surgery in 2012.
+She was awarded her certificate in small animal surgery in 2012, and her certificate in emergency medicine and surgery in 2014.
 Jane has a keen interest in emergency medicine and all aspects of surgery, including thoracic and orthopaedic surgery.
-She has a Labrador, two cats, and two horses.
+She has two cats, and two horses.

-Lucy has known the local area since she was a child, and lives just outside Fakenham, with her husband and two young children.
-She joined Summerhill on qualifying in 2001, became a partner in 2008 and was awarded her diagnostic imaging certificate in 2012.
-Lucy particular enjoys ophthalmology and ultrasonography.
-She has a Border terrier, a Labrador cross Springer spaniel, one cat and two tortoises
+Lucy has known the local area since she was a child, and lives just outside Fakenham, with her husband and two children.
+She joined Summerhill on qualifying in 2001, became a partner in 2008 and was awarded her diagnostic imaging certificate in 2012, and her ophthalmology certificate in 2015.
+Lucy particular enjoys ultrasonography and ophthalmology.
+She has two Border terriers, one cat and a tortoise.

 Michelle joined Summerhill in 2007 when she graduated from the Royal Vet College, London.
 She has a wide range of interests but especially enjoys the diagnosis and treatment of feline specific conditions.
-She is currently studying towards a certificate in advanced veterinary practice in small animal medicine.
-Michelle lives in Fakenham with her fiancé and her two cats.
+She was awarded a certificate in advanced veterinary practice in small animal medicine, from the RCVS in 2016.
+Michelle lives in Fakenham with her husband, daughter, Labrador and two cats.

 Nadine Fletcher RVN CERT AAB Dip Dog Psy ACAI